bethsmith0623/SEI-CC_4/work/w02/d4/02-array-methods.md

 This walk-thru summarizes Array _iterator_ methods, that is, methods that declaratively iterate over an array's elements.

-Each of the below methods invoke a callback function for each iteration (once for each element).

 ## Method Summary

 | Method | Purpose | Returns | Callback Should | Callback's Args |